fraserk/fraserk.github.io/_posts/2017-10-4-Laravel-and-VueJS-Pagination.md

           </example>

   @endsection
 ~~~

-Here is what the table in the template look like.
+Here is what the table in the template looks like.

 ~~~
 <template>
 <table class="table table-striped">